What is Work Study?

 How am I Paid?

-All students are paid every two weeks after electronically submitting a timesheet with supervisor approval.
+All students are paid every two weeks after electronically submitting a time-sheet with supervisor approval.
 This is in accordance with the CCCS Biweekly payroll calendar.
-See the bi-weekly pay schedule on eWOLF.
+The bi-weekly pay schedule is available on eWOLF.
 From the Payments & Financial Aid drop-down menu, select Work Study.

-Students may work up to 20 hours per week when classes are in session, and up to 28 hours per week during designated breaks (Thanksgiving, Christmas Break, and Spring Break).
+Students may work up to 20 hours per week when classes are in session, and up to 28 hours per week during designated breaks (Fall, Winter, and Spring Break).